Mahira Khan: Media image

-Mahira is considered as one of Pakistan's most popular and highest-paid actresses.
+Khan is considered as one of Pakistan's most popular and highest-paid actresses.
 She has received several awards and nominations for her acting and fashion work.
-In 2012, Mahira was named the Most Beautiful Woman in Pakistan, and in 2020, she was listed as the 18th "Most Beautiful Woman in the World" by Stylecraze magazine.
+In 2012, Khan was named the Most Beautiful Woman in Pakistan, and in 2020, she was listed as the 18th "Most Beautiful Woman in the World" by Stylecraze magazine.
 In Eastern Eye magazine's annual "Sexiest Asian Women" poll, she ranked tenth in 2015, ninth in 2016, fifth in 2017, fourth in 2018, and ninth in 2019.
 She is among the most followed Pakistani celebrities on Instagram and Twitter.

-Mahira has hosted several major award shows, including the Lux Style Awards in 2010 and 2015, and the Hum Awards in 2013.
+Khan has hosted several major award shows, including the Lux Style Awards in 2010 and 2015, and the Hum Awards in 2013.
 In December 2016, she became the subject of false online reports after fabricated anti-India comments were circulated ahead of the release of her Bollywood film Raees.

-Mahira has served as an ambassador for several national and international brands, including Lux, QMobile, Gai Power Wash, TUC, Huawei, Sunsilk, Veet, and L'Oréal.
+Khan has served as an ambassador for several national and international brands, including Lux, QMobile, Gai Power Wash, TUC, Huawei, Sunsilk, Veet, and L'Oréal.
 She is also known for representing Pakistan at major international platforms.
 In 2018, she represented Pakistan at the Cannes Film Festival, and the following year became the first Pakistani actor to walk at the Paris Fashion Week.
 In 2019, she was appointed the brand ambassador of Peshawar Zalmi, a cricket franchise in the Pakistan Super League (PSL).
 That same year, she received the Best International Icon Award at the Dubai International Film Festival.